ubikorp/astro-lacking/src/content/post/mixtapes/2021-02-02-0150-secret-canine-agent.md

   notes: Hanging ten or twenty
 - sequence: 36
   song: Faded Away
-  artist: A Big Yes And A Small No
+  artist: A Big Yes + A Small No
   artist_slug: a-big-yes-a-small-no
   album: Jesus That Looks Terrible On You
   time: '3:08'